cupliz/graphkuli/README.md

 You can also:
   - Remove and replace basic auth with your favourite auth library
-  -

-> The overriding design goal for Markdown's
-> formatting syntax is to make it as readable
-> as possible.
-The idea is that a
-> Markdown-formatted document should be
-> publishable as-is, as plain text, without
-> looking like it's been marked up with tags
-> or formatting instructions.

 ### Installation
 Graphkuli is available as the `graphkuli` package on npm